 A transfer student is one who has attended another regionally accredited college or university prior to NTCC.
 This student can be degree- or certificate-seeking, non-degree seeking, or on suspension from another institution.
-Applicants must have a complete and official transcript from each college or university attended sent to Student Affairs prior to the start of the planned semester of attendance, whether or not credit was earned.
-Transfer students may enroll at NTCC if they are eligible for readmission at the last school attended.
+Transfer students are encouraged to submit an official transcript from all previously attended institutions of higher learning so that the College can determine appropriate course placement and degree progress through the awarding of transfer credit.